NaanProphet/krishnastudio-site/content/post/tech/2023/imac-2011-upgrade/index.md

 1. The new GPU will need OpenCore to restore native keyboard brightness control.
 OpenCore in turn requires the latest MacOS firmware, so first make sure the computer has it.[^11]
 2. Upgrade the iMac boot rom firmware to the latest version by installing High Sierra on an internal disk, including all recent Apple software updates.
 3. Confirm the firmware version is up to date using the Eclectic Light Company's firmware lookup table.[^16]
-4. Open System Preferences and enable High Sierra for remote access, screen sharing and remote login (SSH) just in case after the GPU replacement the display remains black!
+4. Open System Preferences and enable High Sierra for remote access, screen sharing and remote login (SSH) just in case the display remains black after the GPU replacement!

 ### III.
 Preparing the vBIOS